 ‘CBD oil’ and ‘Cannabis oil’ usually refer to the same substance.
 This usually means extracts from the cannabis plant, that is dissolved in a carrier oil.

 In this article, the terms CBD oil and cannabis oil will be used interchangeably.
 Technically speaking, ‘CBD oil’ refers to the cannabis oil that contains just CBD and few other cannabinoids.
 However, many people use the term ‘CBD oil’ to mean any oil containing active ingredients from the cannabis plant.

-The active ingredients in these oils are usually cannabinoids.
+The active ingredients in these medications are cannabinoids.
+However, not all medications are the same.
 Cannabinoids that you may have heard of are THC and CBD (or TetraHydroCannabinol, and CannaBiDiol).
-These oils may contain many other cannabinoids as well, however, most prescribed medicinal cannabis oil in Australia mostly contains different combinations of THC and CBD only.
+Cannabis and CBD oils may contain many other cannabinoids as well, however, most prescribed medicinal cannabis oil in Australia mostly contains different combinations of primarily THC and CBD.

 Hemp oil refers to oil that contains extracts from the hemp plant.
 Although hemp itself technically comes from the same species (the cannabis plant), hemp has been cultivated and grown over time to have low or absent levels of THC.

-Additionally, it may have CBD – however, this hemp oil can only be at very low levels to be able to be purchased over the counter in Australia.
+Additionally, it may have traces of CBD present, however, this can only be at very low levels to be able to be purchased over the counter in Australia.
 Because of this, hemp oil is likely to not contain enough CBD to be effective for certain symptoms.